Super Bowl ring

 In 2005, a minor international incident was caused when it was reported that Russian President Vladimir Putin had taken a Super Bowl ring from New England Patriots owner Robert Kraft.
 Kraft quickly issued a statement saying that he had given Putin the ring out of "respect and admiration" he had for the Russian people and Putin's leadership.
 Kraft later said his earlier statement was not true, and had been issued under pressure from the White House.
 The ring is on display at the Kremlin, along with other "gifts".

 Most Super Bowl rings

-- Six: twelve people.
+- Six: fifteen people.

 - Dan Rooney and Art Rooney II: each as an executive with Pittsburgh Steelers

 - Chuck Noll: four as head coach and two as a team consultant with Pittsburgh Steelers